ptupitsyn/ptupitsyn.github.io/_posts/2017-05-26-Ado-Net-Cache-Store.md

 # Cache Store Configuration

-Configuration is almost the same as in Entity Framework store, but with important different: `KeepBinaryInStore` is `true`:
+Configuration is almost the same as in Entity Framework store, but with important difference: `KeepBinaryInStore` is `true`:

 ```cs
 var cacheCfg = new CacheConfiguration